chris-oleson/bluprint/README.md

 ## Coding guidelines

-### File Structure
-- Router views belong in `/src/pages`
-- Other vue components go in the `/src/components`
-- Images, fonts, and icons go in `/src/assets`
-- Other code used in multiple files goes in `/src/utilities`
-- File and folder names should be in `kebab-case`

 ### Comments
 - Avoid comments unless explaining why your code is the way it is
 - Write code in a descriptive way instead of describing your code with comments